evnhf/groundwork-commons/docs/musings/2025-10-21-distributed-resilience.md

 ### Node Operator Agreement:
 - Any member can propose running a node
 - Community votes to approve new node operators
-- Minimum 3 nodes, maximum 7 (odd numbers for voting)
+- No hard limits on node count (though practical considerations may limit it)
-- Node operators commit to uptime SLA (90%+)
+- Node operators commit to uptime expectations (details TBD)

 ### Democratic Controls:

+Note: These governance mechanisms become relevant primarily in multi-node setups.
+Single-node communities would use simpler governance models.

-**Content moderation**: Any node operator can hide content, but it requires 2/3 vote to permanently delete
+**Content moderation** (multi-node): Any node operator can hide content, but requires consensus vote to permanently delete

-**Banning users**: Requires 2/3 vote of node operators
+**Banning users** (multi-node): Requires consensus vote of node operators

-**Changing rules**: Constitutional amendments require 2/3 member vote
+**Changing rules**: Constitutional amendments require community consensus

-**Removing node operators**: Requires 2/3 vote, their node is de-replicated
+**Removing node operators** (multi-node): Requires consensus vote, their node is de-replicated

+**Single node governance**: Traditional admin/moderator model with community input, possibility to add nodes later for democratic checks

 ### Technical Implementation:
-- Use **signed messages** for all moderation actions
+- Use **signed messages** for all moderation actions (single or multi-node)
-- Store votes in the replicated database
+- Store votes in the replicated database (multi-node)
-- Each node validates signatures and vote counts
+- Each node validates signatures and vote counts (multi-node)
-- If node operator is voted out, their node stops receiving updates
+- If node operator is voted out, their node stops receiving updates (multi-node)
-- If they try to tamper, other nodes reject their changes (Byzantine fault tolerance lite)
+- If they try to tamper, other nodes reject their changes (multi-node Byzantine fault tolerance)

 ## The "Nuclear Option" Protection